uswds/uswds-site/pages/patterns/create-a-profile/overview.md

         <h3 class="usa-card__heading font-lang-lg pattern-card-heading"><a href="{{ site.baseurl }}/patterns/create-a-profile/contact-preferences/">Indicate their <b>contact preferences</b></a></h3>
       </header>
       <div class="usa-card__body font-lang-sm">
-        <p>The contact preferences pattern allows users to indicate the way they prefer to be contacted.</p>
+        <p>Help users to enter their preferred means of communication: allow users to specify how they would like to be contacted and in what language.</p>
       </div>
     </div>
   </li>